Exponential mixing of frame flows for convex cocompact locally symmetric spaces

 where $h_{n^-}: N_1^+ \to N^+$ is a diffeomorphism onto its image which is also smooth in $n^- \in N_{1, \epsilon_0}^-$ and satisfies $h_e = \Id_{N_1^+}$.
 Consequently, its image is $(d\Xi_{n^-})_e(\LieN^+) = \pi(\Ad_{n^-}(\LieN^+)) \subset \LieA \oplus \LieM$. \end{lemma}

-Helgason proved a very useful identity \cite[Chapter III, \S 1, Lemma 1.2]{Hel70} for noncompact connected semisimple Lie groups of arbitrary rank.
-The argument can be improved to obtain the following stronger form of Helgason's identity in the rank one setting.
-It is useful to recall that $\langle \cdot, \cdot \rangle|_{\LieA \times \LieA} \propto B|_{\LieA \times \LieA}$.
+Helgason proved a very useful identity \cite[Chapter III, \S\ 1, Lemma 1.2]{Hel70} for noncompact connected semisimple Lie groups of arbitrary rank.
+We improve the argument to obtain the following stronger form of Helgason's identity in the rank one setting.

 \begin{proposition} We have $[\LieSimple^-, \LieSimple^+] = \LieA \oplus \LieM$. \end{proposition}